BCB Listening

 Following a quick search will often lead to the station's web page and frequently the audio feed via internet streaming.
 Data includes location, maps, and emailing address.
 These kinds of tools are great additions to you listening skills used for ALL types of radio listening.
 So try it out.

-Some interesting BCB history...
+Some interesting BCB history and sources...

 Jim Hawkins, WA2WHV, has collected many pages of broadcast radio history and sorted information by station call letters.
 He covers some shortwaves and some broadcast band stations.
-Jim's 'Radio' homepage (which is: http://j-hawkins.com/radio.html) has links setup to leading to many stations.
-Clicking those links will take you to a technological history for that radio station.
+Jim's 'Radio' homepage (which is: http://j-hawkins.com/radio.html) has links already setup leading to many stations.
+Clicking those links will take you to a technological history for that individual radio station.
 Stories on the various transmitters, tower sites, studio offices are the mainstay.
 Great reading and lots of information on the development of the broadcast industry.

 Shortwave Stations